Dehydrated-Mud/FTK-Community-DLC/readme.md

 Find Herb now checks to see the players are in an infinite dungeon.
 If so, Find Herbs is not subject to a cooldown.

 ## Known Issues
+- The increase in damage gained per level does not show up on the HUD for custom characters, although the actual damage that the character does is accurate.